danklassen/consh/README.md

-Push                        Push local git repo to remote and then deploy Restore:DB                  Restore a db backup to the local server Restore:Remote:DB           Restore a db backup to the remote server Version                     Displays the consh version
+Push                        Push local git repo to remote and then deploy Restore:DB                  Restore a db backup to the local server Restore:Remote:DB           Restore a db backup to the remote server Site:Push                   Push local site to the remote server (files and database) Version                     Displays the consh version
 ```